Frequently Asked Questions

 When do I need a reservation to hike?

-Online advance registration is required for weekends and holidays only.
+Online advance registration is required for weekends and federal holidays only.
 On weekdays, entry is free and reservations are not required, but the gate will close whenever the parking area is full.

 How many vehicles and people are allowed in one reservation?